Game-theoretic statistics and safe anytime-valid inference: Central concepts

 A process $M$ is a test (super)martingale for $\cP$ if it is a test (super)martingale for every $P \in \cP$.
 Such composite test (super)martingales are important in this paper.
-Composite test martingales decompose as in~\eqref{eq:tmart}: for every $P \in \cP$, there is a $Q$ that is absolutely continuous with respect to $P$ and satisfies $M_t = q(X^t)/p(X^t)$.
+Composite test martingales also decompose as in~\eqref{eq:tmart}: for every $P \in \cP$, there is a $Q$ that is absolutely continuous with respect to $P$ and satisfies $M_t = q(X^t)/p(X^t)$; see~\citet[Proposition 4]{ramdas2020admissible}.
+In other words, \emph{composite test martingales are simultaneous likelihood ratios}.

 Trivially, the constant process $M_t=1$ is a test martingale for any $\cP$, and a decreasing process is a test supermartingale for any $\cP$.
 We call a test (super)martingale \emph{nontrivial} if it is not always a constant (or decreasing) process.
-There may be no nontrivial test martingales if $\cP$ is too large.
-In this case there may still be nontrivial test supermartingales (Section~\ref{sec:subgaussian}), but there may also not be (Section~\ref{sec:exch+LC}).
+In particular, we would like test martingales for $\cP$ that increase to infinity under the alternative $\cQ$.
+But there may be no nontrivial test martingales if $\cP$ is too large.
+In this case there may still be nontrivial test supermartingales (Section~\ref{sec:subgaussian}), but even these may not exist (Section~\ref{sec:exch+LC}).
 For this reason, we also need e-processes.